guidocella/eloquent-insert-on-duplicate-key/README.md

 # Laravel Insert On Duplicate Key And Insert Ignore

 This package provides macros to run INSERT ...
-ON DUPLICATE KEY UPDATE and INSERT IGNORE queries on models and pivot tables with Laravel's ORM Eloquent using MySql.
+ON DUPLICATE KEY UPDATE and INSERT IGNORE queries on models and pivot tables with Laravel's ORM Eloquent using MySql or MariaDB.

 ## Installation